 Preserving the taste of summer is the next best thing to eating fresh, and canning garden tomato salsa and enjoying it during the winter months is a true delight!

-Here’s a recipe for canning fresh tomato salsa from a wonderful book called ‘Food in Jars’*.
+The first recipe is from a book called ‘Food in Jars’.